 - Block A would now measure 65.4m long by 19.3m wide, Block B 52.5m long by 15.9m wide, Block C 58.7m long by 12.9m wide, Block D 58.5m long by 12.9m wide and Block E 46.7m long by 12.9m wide.
 The proposed buildings are however each of a bespoke design wherein their widths, lengths, internal layouts and the positioning of windows varies depending on the particular constraints of the differing sections of the site. - The accommodation blocks would be separated from the adjoining dwellings in Mynachdy Road and Maelog Place by a minimum distance of 21m, with the exception of one stairwell associated with Block C. This would be set approximately 19m back from the rear of No's.
-93 and 95 Mynachdy Road, though would contain no windows.
+93 and 95

+Mynachdy Road, though would contain no windows.
 Taking each block in turn, the minimum separation distances would be approx. 21m+ (Block A), 23m+ (Block B), 19m to the corner of the projecting stairwell, 21m+ for the rest of the building (Block C), 26m+ (Block D) and 31m+ (Block E).

-- The habitable room windows proposed in the northern elevations of the proposed blocks would be located a minimum distance of 10.5m from the boundary of the site with the properties along Mynachdy Road for Blocks A - D. The habitable room windows in this elevation have also been angled such that any overlooking, or perceived overlooking, would be further reduced.
+- The habitable room windows proposed in the northern elevations of the proposed blocks would be located a minimum distance of 10.5m from the boundary of the site with the properties along Mynachdy Road for Blocks A D. The habitable room windows in this elevation have also been angled such that any overlooking, or perceived overlooking, would be further reduced.
 The angled windows have been designed into the structure of the building specifically to address this issue.
 Secondary windows would also be added to the kitchen element of each room. - The habitable room windows in Block E would be located approximately 7m from the boundary of the site with the properties along Mynachdy Road.
 However, the angled windows here would restrict views into the closest neighbouring gardens, thereby taking direct views over the 10.5m.
-The garden of the properties adjacent to Block E are also approximately 35m long. - 1.3 Amended plans have also been received for the Community Centre / Boxing club.
-The following amendment have been made to this elements of the application proposal: - The height of the final 7m of the building has been reduced height from 7.2m to 6.3m in order to reduce its massing adjacent to the neighbouring properties. - The finishing materials have been amended.
+The garden of the properties adjacent to Block E are also approximately 35m long. - 1.3 Amended plans have been received for the Community Centre / Boxing club.
+The following amendment have been made to this elements of the application proposal: - The height of the final 7m of the building has been reduced from 7.2m to 6.3m in order to reduce its massing adjacent to the neighbouring properties. - The finishing materials have been amended.
 The building would now be finished in red and grey Rockpanel cladding panels, terracotta brickwork and grey UPVC windows and doors.
-The digitally printed boxing related images would be retained as originally proposed. - An externally mounted Beaumaris Woodstone Bat Box would be added to the eastern elevation of the building.
+The digitally printed boxing related images would be retained as originally proposed. - An externally mounted Beaumaris Woodstone Bat Box would be added to the eastern elevation of the building. - 1.4 Further Amended Plans were received on 16th January 2018 proposing an alternative access arrangement into the site.
+The revised arrangement proposes the access/junction relocated to the south-west further along Radyr Place.
+The positioning of the revised access would therefore be, broadly, consistent with that approved under planning application ref: 11/00863/DCI.